 Let’s take a look at some of the program details…

-To apply for financial assistance, applicants must fill out the Fee Assistance Program application BEFORE they register for the MCAT, submit the AMCAS application, and subscribe to Pivio.
+To apply for financial assistance, applicants must fill out the Fee Assistance Program application BEFORE they register for the MCAT, or submit the AMCAS.

 Note: The award from this program MAY NOT be used retroactively.
 If applicants already paid for certain application components, they will not be reimbursed.